AllToMP3/alltomp3/README.md

 # alltomp3 [![CircleCI Status](https://circleci.com/gh/AllToMP3/alltomp3.svg?style=shield&circle-token=:circle-token)](https://circleci.com/gh/AllToMP3/alltomp3)
-Node module to download and convert in MP3 with tags an online video.
+Download and convert an online video in MP3 with tags.

 Provide several useful methods to get information about a song or to guess the track matching a YouTube video.